Comprehensive Eye Examination

 What to expect at your eye exam:

 Your doctor will most likely dilate the pupils of your eyes, in order to better see the retina at the back of your eye.
 You may want to consider making transportation arrangements, as your vision may be blurry for a few hours after dilating.

-- visual field test to measure your peripheral vision, the width of the area you can see when youy?re looking straight ahead.
+- Visual field test to measure your peripheral vision, the width of the area you can see when you’re looking straight ahead.
 This test may also detect diseases of the eyes or neurological disorders.

 Treatment options, if necessary will be presented at the conclusion of your examination.

 To schedule a comprehensive eye exam, you can call our office or schedule an exam.